AVpres/homebrew-formulae/README.md

 brew tap avpres/formulae
 ```

+Yet an again parametrable FFmpeg formula will be available soon… somewhere.

 ## Maintained Formulae

 During the software development, it’s necessary to be connected to our [extranet](https://reto.ch/cgi-bin/login.pl) before running the following formulae, otherwise all but the libraries will be installed.